TeXitoi/keyberon/README.md

 # Keyberon [![Build status](https://travis-ci.org/TeXitoi/keyberon.svg?branch=master)](https://travis-ci.org/TeXitoi/keyberon) [![](https://img.shields.io/crates/v/keyberon.svg)](https://crates.io/crates/keyberon) [![](https://docs.rs/keyberon/badge.svg)](https://docs.rs/keyberon)

-A rust crate to create a pure rust keyboard firmware.
+A Rust crate to create a pure Rust keyboard firmware.

 It is exposed as a library giving you the different building blocks to create a featureful keyboard firmware.
 As the different functionality are interconected by the user of the crate, you can use only the parts you are interested in or easily insert your own code in between.

-This crate is a no_std crate, running on stable rust.
+This crate is a no_std crate, running on stable Rust.
 To use it on a given MCU, you need GPIO throw the [embedded hal crate](https://crates.io/crates/embedded-hal) to read the key states, and the [usb-device crate](https://crates.io/crates/usb-device) for USB communication.